syncfusion-content/maui-docs/MAUI/DataGrid/pull-to-refresh.md

 <img alt="Pull To Refresh" src="Images\pull-to-refresh\net-maui-pull-to-refresh-slide-on-top.gif" width="404"/>

-### Transition mode
+### Transition Type

-To customize the progress view animation, adjust the [SfDataGrid.TransitionMode]() property.
-By default, the transition mode is set to SlideOnTop.
+To customize the progress view animation, adjust the [SfDataGrid.TransitionType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_TransitionType) property.
+By default, the transition type is set to SlideOnTop.

-The following code snippet demonstrates how to change the transition mode to `Push`.
+The following code snippet demonstrates how to change the transition type to `Push`.
 In this mode, only the scrollable view moves, while the header remains fixed:

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}